platformatic/platformatic/docs/contributing/documentation-style-guide.md

 **Example**

-Less like this: You can use the following recommendation as an example.
+Less like this:
+>You can use the following recommendation as an example.

-More like this: As an example, the following recommendations should be referenced.
+More like this:
+>As an example, the following recommendations should be referenced.

 To view a live example, refer to the [Decorators](../reference/configuration.md) reference document.

+To recap, **avoid "you" in reference documentation or API documentation.**

-### Avoid using contractions
+### Avoid Using Contractions

 Contractions are the shortened version of written and spoken forms of a word, i.e. using "don't" instead of "do not".
 Avoid contractions to provide a more formal tone.

-### Avoid using condescending terms
+### Avoid Using Condescending Terms

 Condescending terms are words that include: